Discovery and Publication

 1965: The "Shrine of the Book" is built to house these seven Scrolls.

-caves—in total the remains of over 900 manuscripts.
+10 additional caves—in total the remains of over

 Yet it was the Bedouin who discovered the majority bounty, the richest treasures of the caves.
 In Cave 4 alone, dug out of the sheer face of an escarpment, thousands of fragments from about 500 different Scrolls were found.
 De Vaux and Harding negotiated with the Bedouin to purchase the Scrolls they had found.
 In 1953, Harding and De Vaux appointed an international team of scholars to begin the publication of the Scrolls.
 As the team began their work at the Rockefeller Museum, piecing together the fragments of over 900 manuscripts, a complex historical puzzle emerged.